 We have eight principal properties located in seven states in the United States.
-As of January 31, 2018, we owned four principal properties, which included our corporate headquarters, two call centers and a processing center, and we leased four principal properties, which included two call centers, our PULSE headquarters and a Student Loan Corporation office.
-The call centers, processing center and Student Loan Corporation offices largely support our Direct Banking segment; the PULSE headquarters is used by our Payment Services segment; and our corporate headquarters is used by both our Direct Banking and Payment Services segments.
+We own four principal properties, which include our corporate headquarters, two call centers and a processing center, and we lease four principal properties, which include two call centers, our PULSE headquarters and an office supporting our student loan business.
+The call centers, processing center and student loan office largely support our Direct Banking segment; the PULSE headquarters is used by our Payment Services segment; and our corporate headquarters is used by both our Direct Banking and Payment Services segments.
 Each of our call centers and our processing center are operating at and being utilized to a reasonable capacity.
 We believe our principal facilities are both suitable and adequate to meet our current and projected needs.
-We also have eleven leased offices located outside the United States, nine of which are used to support our Diners Club operations, part of our Payment Services segment, and two leased offices in China that support our Direct Banking segment.
+We also have eleven leased offices located outside the United States, which include eight offices that support our Payment Services segment, two offices that support our Direct Banking segment and one office that supports business activities in both segments.